JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 ## The `chunks` iterator

+!!! compat
+    In ChunkSplitters version 3.0 the iteration with `chunks` returns the ranges of indexes only.
+The retrieve the chunk indexes, use `enumerate(chunks(...))`.

-The main interface is the `chunks` iterator:
+The main interface is the `chunks` iterator, and the enumeration of chunks, with `enumerate`.

 ```julia
 chunks(array::AbstractArray, nchunks::Int, type::Symbol=:batch)
 ```

-This iterator returns a `Tuple{UnitRange,Int}` which indicates the range of indices of the input `array` for each given chunk and the index of the latter.
+This iterator returns a vector of ranges which indicates the range of indices of the input `array` for each given chunk.
 The `type` parameter is optional.
 If `type == :batch`, the ranges are consecutive (default behavior).
 If `type == :scatter`, the range is scattered over the array.

 The different chunking variants are illustrated in the following figure: